dreamalligator/thedropin/README.rst

 First Time
 """"""""""

-Your first time uploading a project to PyPI requires registration via `Twine <https://github.com/pypa/twine>`_.
+Your first time uploading a project to PyPI requires using `Twine <https://github.com/pypa/twine>`_.
+All of the below commands can be found in the `Pipfile <https://github.com/nebulousdog/thedropin/blob/master/Pipfile>`_ ``[scripts]`` section for your convenience.

 1. ``pipenv shell`` Enter your dev environment where ``twine`` will be accessible.
 2. ``python setup.py sdist bdist_wheel`` Create a normal distribution.
 3. `Register <https://pypi.org/account/register/>`_ on PyPI.
+4. Think hard on your project name once more before uploading.
+Short lowercase 1 word names are best.

 Optionally, you can do some checks on your distribution before attempting an official upload.

-4. Also `register <https://pypi.org/account/register/>`_ on TestPyPI if you intend to test your distribution before making it official.
+5. Also `register <https://pypi.org/account/register/>`_ on TestPyPI if you intend to test your distribution before making it official.
-5. ``twine check dist/*`` Check the distribution you made in step 2.
+6. ``twine check dist/*`` Check the distribution you made in the second step.
-6. ``twine upload --repository testpypi dist/*`` Run a test of the upload.
+7. ``twine upload --repository testpypi dist/*`` Run a test of the upload.
 Preview at https://test.pypi.org/project/thedropin.

 Back to the official upload steps..

-(TODO: going to rename the project before uploading to PyPI)

-7. (TODO: left off here)
+8. ``twine upload dist/*`` Upload your project to PyPI.

+Continue below before you're tired!

 Automated Release to PyPI
 """""""""""""""""""""""""

-(TODO: left off here)
+1. Visit https://pypi.org/manage/account/token/ to get your API token.
+2. Create a project-scoped token.
+3. ``gem install travis`` Install the Travis CLI.
+4. ``travis encrypt your-api-token -x deploy.password`` Override the token in this repo.
+5. ``python ./release.py`` Save your changes and bump the version.

+Try bumping the version and tags again using the release script, and push to Github.
 After you've found your groove with this; Give yourself a pat on the back.
 Job well done.

-You wont be needing Twine any more.
-Please feel free to uninstall with ``pipenv uninstall twine``.

 **********
 References